Skip to content

 tool_support = true

-# Local server
+# Local service

 [[mcp.servers]]